I’ve been contacted by constituents who are, understandably, concerned about the impact of Coronavirus on them and their families.

 How you can help

 It’s been great to see so many people and organisations coming together to support the response to Coronavirus.

-Bristol City Council is co-ordinating the local and has a registration page for anyone interested in volunteering to help with this.
-To register your interest as a volunteer, please see here.
+Bristol City Council is co-ordinating the citywide volunteering effort and has a registration page for anyone interested in volunteering to help with Can Do Bristol, see here.

 Support for businesses

 Please see separate web page for support for local businesses, here.

 In line with the current public health advice, I have postponed by upcoming advice surgeries and face-to-face community engagements.
 My team and I are still working hard remotely to respond to constituents’ concerns as quickly as possible, although we will be prioritising cases relating to the Coronavirus outbreak.